jimbolikesgithub/Social-Network-API-18/README.md

 # Social-Network-API-18

---- A challenge using MongoDB ---
+--- A challenge using MongoDB was enjoyable.
+Using express routes has become more easy and useful.
+Though, I'm looking forward to learning graphQL as well. ---

 1st things first
 ----------